 But first, let’s touch upon lawful carry.
 Why does lawful carry matter here?
 While a person could face felony Assault 2 charges for “brandishing” (intentionally threatening) with a firearm regardless whether they are carrying lawfully, that “brandishing” charge will make a bigger difference for a person otherwise law-abiding in every way.

 But assuming a person has their full citizenship rights intact; laws still limit when, where and who may lawfully carry a firearm.
 And one important factor here is the Minnesota carry permit.
 But carrying in public may be lawful in certain situations, even without a Carry Permit.
+So, any person with full citizenship rights can lawfully possess a gun in certain places, such as their home or business, the gun range, hunting, etc. And carry permit holders can lawfully carry just about anywhere, with a few exceptions.

-But traditionally in the United States and Minnesota, Open Carry of a Firearm has been legally favored over concealed weapon carry.
+Traditionally in the United States and Minnesota, “Open Carry” of a Firearm has been legally favored over “concealed weapon carry.”
 And “brandishing” a weapon means using a weapon to communicate a threat of violence.
 (Merely carrying a weapon, alone, is no threat.)

-And in Minnesota today, contrary to common misconception, we do not have a “conceal carry permit.”
+In Minnesota today, contrary to misconception by some, we do not have a “conceal” carry permit.
 But rather, we have a “Carry Permit.”
-So if a person can lawfully carry a firearm in Minnesota, then that person can lawfully Open Carry.
+So if a person can lawfully carry a firearm in Minnesota, then that person can lawfully “Open Carry” in public.

-Hoplophobia: irrational aversion to weapons
+Hoplophobia: irrational fear

-Even though firearm open carry is just as legal as concealed carry, and sometimes more so, some people react with fear at the mere sight of a firearm.
+Even though firearm open carry is at least as legal as concealed carry, and sometimes more so, some people react with fear at the mere sight of a firearm (but not other, more common weapons).
+So, in order to avoid frightening these sensitive people, many carry permit holders choose to conceal their Everyday Carry Weapon.

-We’ve now set the stage for our discussion of Minnesota Felony Assault 2 cases without any actual harm.
+Without Intent, No Crime: We’ve now set the stage for our discussion of Minnesota Felony Assault 2 cases without any actual harm.

 Brandishing?
-Let’s look at Minnesota Statutes
+Look at the Statutes

-We don’t find “brandishing” in Minnesota’s assault statutes.
+We don’t find the word “brandishing” in Minnesota’s assault statutes.
 So we look to the common meaning, “to wave or flourish (something, especially a weapon) as a threat.”
+And we need to understand what is in Minnesota’s assault statutes.

-§609.222 ASSAULT IN THE SECOND DEGREE
+§609.222 ASSAULT 2ND DEGREE

 “Subdivision 1.
 Dangerous weapon.
 Whoever assaults another with a dangerous weapon may be sentenced to imprisonment for not more than seven years or to payment of a fine of not more than $14,000, or both.